Lockheed may revise 2014 outlook if U.S. budget deal passes

 Lockheed, which builds everything from fighter jets to satellites and coastal warships, is aggressively pursuing sales in other countries and adjacent markets to offset the drop in U.S. military spending after a decade of sharp growth.

-Hewson said Lockheed expected international sales to grow to 20 percent or more of total revenues from around 17 percent now.
+Hewson said Lockheed expected international sales to grow to 20 percent or more of total revenues over the next few years from around 17 percent now.
 She said international sales would grow in absolute terms from $8 billion in 2012, not just as a percentage of sales.

 Hewson, who ranked No. 4 in Fortune magazine’s list of the most powerful women in U.S. business for 2013, will succeed Robert Stevens as chairman.
 Stevens will retire from Lockheed in early 2014, the company said.